Once upon a time, a girl was traveling…

 In this email I tell my family that I have just arrived in a small touristic town and that as soon as I put my backpack in the dormitory of the hostel, I became friend with a Swedish traveler.
 I explain that hostels are the most economical solution for travelers and that in addition we make international friends easily (who could guess I would end up opening my own hostel 10 years later!)

 Friendships are as strong as ephemeral while traveling.
-I sincerely believe that if I had not been solo, I would have met people for sure but not as many.
-I will not have taken the road with Florian or John or Luke or Isabel ect .., I will surely not have been invited by Veronica to drink a coffee, I will probably not have had all these small talks with the locals while waiting for my trains, coaches, moto or boat.
+Sincerely, I believe that if I had not been solo, I would have met people for sure but not as many.
+I will not have taken the road with Florian or John or Luke or Isabel.
+I will surely not have been invited by Veronica to drink a coffee.
+And I will probably not have had all these small talks with the locals while waiting for my trains, coaches, moto or boat.
 In short, I will not have met so many people and I will never have opened myself.

 Most people think that a traveler is enjoying life on the other side of the world.
 It’s true, but we often forget that solo travel involves constant and alone decision-making.
-Where will I sleep tonight ? which bus do i take? do I walk or take a taxi ?
-How many nights do I book ? am I going left or right ?
+Where will I sleep tonight ?
+Which bus do i take?
+Do I walk or take a taxi ?
+How many nights do I book ?
+Am I going left or right ?
 It seems trivial, but when you travel, there is no routine.
 Not having a daily routine is quite confusing because we must think and make choices all the time.
 Even if they seem insignificant, they must be taken and assumed.

 Since you are alone and you decide your own planning, this is an opportunity to listen to yourself and go at your own pace.
 Think about at what point in our life, we can get up when we want, take our time or not, eat when we want and so on, without anyone being there to judge.
 Solo trips allow you to find your own pace, the one that suits you best.

 We actually feel free.

-You know that exhilarating feeling of being free and proud when you take the car for the 1st time by yourself after you got your driver’s license.
-When traveling I often feel this emotion.
+You know that exhilarating feeling when you drive a car for the 1st time after you got your driver’s license.
+You are free and proud.
+When traveling I often feel this.
 I feel free when I’m on a crowded bus in Malawi surrounded by mamas watching me.
-I feel free when I climbed a path and have a wonderful panorama at the top.
+I feel free when I climb a path and have a wonderful panorama at the top.
 But I feel free also just when I get on my bike and go alone across country fields close to home.